wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 consumers the option of overriding this in their own `app/components/foo-bar.js` file to extend and add customization.

-## 3. Turn of Prototype Extensions
+## 3. Turn off Prototype Extensions

 Currently ember-cli will not generate an addon project with Prototype Extensions turn off.
 However, [I have requested this be the